ejzimmer/blog/posts/2020/Hooks Tests Acting Up.md

 Now that our state is in an array, we also need `currentIndex` to keep track of where each bit of state is stored within the array.
 Each time `useState()` is called, it saves the current value of `currentIndex` to `thisIndex`.
 The `setState()` function that is returned creates a closure around `thisIndex`.
 This means that if our `useState()` hook is called three times within a component, we'll get three different pieces of state, each with their own setter function, pointing to the correct index in the array.
 Finally, after our component has rendered, `currentIndex` is set back to 0, ready for the next call to `render()`.

-If you're interested in understanding this better (or you would like examples of how other hooks work), then you should definitely check out Shawn Wang's post and video at https://www.swyx.io/getting-closure-on-hooks/, which is what this code was, uh, heavily inspired by.
+If you're interested in understanding this better (or you would like examples of how other hooks work), then you should definitely check out [Shawn Wang's post and video on hooks](https://www.swyx.io/getting-closure-on-hooks/), which is what this code was, uh, heavily inspired by.

  th object contain
 __Testing Hooks__